phac-nml/biohansel/docs/source/user-docs/usage.rst

     #Activate wanted Conda environment (base or user created)
     conda activate

-    # Install bio_hansel
+    # Install biohansel
     conda install bio_hansel

     #Check installation with the following command; make sure to be in the correct environment
     hansel -h
     #This will display the usage statement

-Remember to activate the Conda environment that BioHansel is installed into each time you want to run it after opening a new terminal window.
+Remember to activate the Conda environment that biohansel is installed into each time you want to run it after opening a new terminal window.

 With pip_ from PyPI_
 ---------------------

-Install BioHansel from PyPI_ with pip_:
+Install biohansel from PyPI_ with pip_:

 .. code-block:: bash

     pip install bio_hansel

-This will install BioHansel along with the required dependencies.
+This will install biohansel along with the required dependencies.

 Check that installation is correct with the command: